qdread/qdread.github.io/_pages/about.md

 ![Photo by QDR](/images/warrendunes.jpg){: .align-left .width-half}

 From 2016 to 2018 Quentin was a postdoctoral researcher at Michigan State University with [Phoebe Zarnetske](https://msu.edu/~plz) and [Sydne Record](https://sydnerecord.blogs.brynmawr.edu/).
 In 2016, Quentin completed his PhD at the University of Tennessee, working with [Nate Sanders](http://www.natesanders.org/).
-Visit the [Research](/research/) page to learn more about Quentin's past, current, and future research, or see his [CV](/files/qread_cv.pdf) or a briefer [r&eacute;sum&eacute;](/files/qread_2pageresume.pdf) for more details.
+Visit the [Research](/research/) page to learn more about Quentin's past, current, and future research, or the [Data Science](/data-science/) page to read about how Quentin contributes to open reproducible data science.
+Download his [CV](/files/qread_cv.pdf) or a briefer [r&eacute;sum&eacute;](/files/qread_2pageresume.pdf) for more details.

 Quentin also likes playing Irish trad music on the flute, running (his favorite race is the mile), birding, and being a dad to Vinny and husband to [Mary](http://www.marymglover.com).